Transport

 Safety checklist before getting in

-Treat Didi like any ride-hailing service: verify the car, verify the plate, and do not get into a random vehicle because someone waves at you.
+Treat DiDi like any ride-hailing service: verify the car, verify the plate, and do not get into a random vehicle because someone waves at you.

 • Match the license plate in the app.